lvt195/EasyChat/README.md

 2. Set up your Firebase project and update the `google-services.json` file.
 3. Build and run the app on your Android device or emulator.

-## Notes

-- This repository provides a basic structure for a Firebase-based chat app.
-You can extend and customize it as per your requirements.
 - Make sure to handle security and privacy aspects when implementing user authentication and chat features.

 For more details about Firebase services and Android app development, refer to the official [Firebase Documentation](https://firebase.google.com/docs) and [Android Documentation](https://developer.android.com/docs).